-Hepatocellus carcinoma is the most common human solid malignancy worldwide with over one million new incidences occurring annually.
+Hepatocellular carcinoma is the most common human solid malignancy worldwide with over one million new incidences occurring annually.
 Seventy to ninety percent of these liver tumors are not candidates for surgical resection so different methods of removal are necessary [1].
-Other readily accepted methods for treatment of these tumors are radiofrequency (RF) ablation and cryoablation [2].
+Other readily accepted methods for treatment of these tumors are radiofrequency (RF) ablation and cryoablation, which use extreme temperatures to cause tumor necrosis [2].
 Patient complications when using these procedures vary in severity, but most are minimal and result from unintended burning of adjacent organs or tissues with the ablation probe [3-4].
 Damage to the diaphragm may result in slight pain while breathing, while intestinal damage can result in death [4].
 Hydrodissection fluids aim to limit complications that may result from the ablation procedure.

 During thermal ablation procedures, the hydrodissection fluid is injected between the target ablation site and the surrounding tissues to create a suitable physical, thermal, and electrical barrier for protection.
 Currently used liquids, like 5% dextrose in water (D5W) and saline, satisfy most of these requirements and have been relatively successful.
 However, they lack the necessary viscosity and absorb quickly which results in unintended fluid migration and barrier degradation.
 Because of this, a large amount of liquid (> 1L) is typically required for adequate protection.
-This can lead to post-procedural complications such as bloating, which must be minimized.
+This can lead to longer operation times and post-procedural complications such as bloating, which must be minimized.
 Therefore, Dr. Chris Brace, Dr. J. Louis Hinshaw, and Dr. Meghan Lubner have proposed the design of a fluid that retains all the favorable qualities of D5W, such as thermal/electrical insulation and biocompatibility, while alleviating its faults.

-This was accomplished by developing a 19.0 %w/w poloxamer 407 solution in deionized water.
+This was accomplished by developing a 16.0 w/w% poloxamer 407 solution in deionized water.
 This solution was tested in preliminary studies on swine and showed to prevent fluid migration and barrier degradation; however, new problems arose.
 The main issue is that the poloxamer 407 solution is too viscous to be readily injected through the 19 - 20 gauge needle used in administering the hydrodissection fluid.
 In addition, animal breathing slightly retarded proper gelation in vivo.
-It's hypothesized that with an increase in solution adhesiveness, proper gelation will occur and the solution will perform better as a hydrodissection fluid.
-The goal of this semester's work is to optimize the previously design 19.0 %w/w poloxamer solution through the use of additives to alleviate the new problems: high viscosity and low bioadhesiveness.
+It is hypothesized that with an increase in solution adhesiveness, proper gelation will occur and the solution will perform better as a hydrodissection fluid.
+The goal of this is to optimize the previously design 16.0 w/w% poloxamer solution through the use of additives to alleviate the new problems: high viscosity and low bioadhesiveness.